-Worth the trip to see the stunning Victorian architecture alone, Old Louisville is historic and being rebuilt.
-Read more in the Old Louisville neighborhood profile.
-University of Louisville... has a campus in Old Louisville, so there are many young adults about.
+- Old Louisville: 40203, 40208 - Worth the trip to see the stunning Victorian architecture alone, Old Louisville is historic and being rebuilt.
+The University of Louisville has a campus in Old Louisville, so there... are many young adults about.
 Still, Old Louisville attracts families and professionals who are drawn to the historic architecture and close proximity to downtown.

 - Park Hill: 40210

 - Prospect: 40059